noahehall/theBookOfNoah/gcp/readme.md

     - include network firewalls, and customer data is encrypted when on googles internal networks
     - supports sql workbench, toad, etc.
 #### Cloud SQL
-    - best for web frameworks and existing applications like storing user creds and customer orders
+  - managed service providing replication, failover, backups
+    - can replicate a master instance to one/more read-replicas
+    - failover to make your data highly available
+  - proxy allows for secure access to your cloud SQL second gen instances without whitelisting
   - terabytes of capacity
+  -
+  - use cases
+    - best for web frameworks and existing applications
+    - storing user creds and customer orders
+    - structured data
+    - OLTP workloads
+    - applications using mysql/pgs
 #### Google Cloud Spanner
-  - relational db
   - petabytes of dapacity
   - horizontal scalability
   - transactional consistency at a global scale, schemas, SQL, and automatic synchronous replication for high availability